 Create a content bank with questions your sales and client-facing team regularly get asked, then create blogs, how-to-guides, gated content and videos answering these.
 You could even get other industry experts or clients to guest blog for your website in a bid to form credibility with your readers.
 Ultimately, the more relevant content you have, the more traffic your website will receive, and the more Google will see your website as a source of quality content, ranking you higher in relevant results.

-If you search for just about anything on Google, you’ll see that at least three adverts appear at the very top of the page closely followed by several organic results, sandwiched by another two or three adverts at the bottom.
-We all know if you’re not in the first page of results, then you’re not getting click-throughs.
-With the number of organic spots shrinking, it’s becoming increasingly difficult to maintain a first-page position.
+If you search for just about anything on Google, you’ll see that at least three adverts appear at the very top of the page, closely followed by several organic results sandwiched by another two or three adverts at the bottom.
+Of course, we all know if you’re not on the first page of results, then you’re not getting click-throughs.
+However, with the number of organic spots shrinking, it’s becoming increasingly difficult to maintain a first-page position.

 Even if you’re not on social media platforms, your competitors, customers and prospects are.
-Ignoring them means you have no control over the conversation when it comes to your brand or other industry-related topics.
+Ignoring them means you have no control over the conversation regarding your brand or other industry-related topics.

 Get yourself a scheduling tool like Buffer or Hootsuite to batch your posts ahead of time.
 Then, set up alerts or use a social listening tool to make sure you’re involved in topics that impact your brand.
-Social is a great way to control the conversation and engage with your network in a way that’s light-hearted and fun.
+Social is a great way to control the conversation and engage with your network in a light-hearted and fun way.